LukaKaranovic/surrounded/docs/logicaldesign.md

 ![Logical ERD](Images/erddiag.png)

 ## <a name="gamstat"></a>7 Game state and flow of play

 In our current iteration of the game we are restricted to one map with a set boundary that will spawn enemies outside of the camera radius, this process is relatively structured with our game logic and has an intuitive sequence of actions with spawns occurring based on a credit count.
-Ideally we could maybe refine our algorithm to be less exponential overtime for the sake of ease as having a base 30 multiplier at times can be hard to track in terms of enemy spawns.
+Ideally, we could refine our algorithm to be more dynamic rather than an exponential function to prevent a wall of difficulty occuring in the late game, as having an exponentially increasing function can cause balancing to get out of hand extremely quickly.
-Generally our game flow will follow a series of events listed below, however the bulk of our steps are mostly covered in the system context design diagram listed in 4.
+Generally, our game flow will follow a series of events listed below, however the bulk of our steps are mostly covered in the system context design diagram listed in 4.
 The game will be primarily based around menu prompts, round conditions, and the game over condition, all simultaneously updating each sequence of the UI.
 This list will be a very bare bones summary of the system context but in a rather user faced perspective to give a general idea of what the user might encounter on first start.

 The sequence follows:
 1. In Main Menu
 	* Select Start Game or Quit
-2. In the Game Loop
+2. In the Gameplay Loop
 	* Begin piloting ship and encountering enemies
 	* XP increases per enemy ship destroyed
 	* Enemies begin to spawn based on round number
 3. Round Ends:
 	* Upgrade prompt appears and the user selects an upgrade
 4. New Round Begins
-	* Player health returns to 100, upgrades gets applied
+	* Player health returns to full, upgrades gets applied
 5. Boss Round:
 	* Prompt appears indicating a boss round
 	* Distinct moves selected from boss’s tool kit